Versaperm Vapour Permeability measurement

 In an effort to clarify the differences between the units we hope the following information is useful though, in a note from the lawyers, although we believe all of the information is accurate, you use these conversions entirely at your own risk

-The normalized units for vapor permeability are called the vapor transmission rate, and are expressed as g mm/m2 day in standard SI (System International) nomenclature.
+The normalized units for vapour permeability are called the vapour transmission rate, and are expressed as g mm/m2 day in standard SI (System International) nomenclature.
 However, in practice, for largely historic reasons, a wide and confusing variety of different units are commonly used.
 This page gives the conversion factors between these vapour permeability units Please not that temperature is a major factor in the permeation rate and it should always be quoted.

 According to the definition given in EN 31092:1993, water-vapour permeability is "a characteristic of a textile material or composite depending on water vapour resistance and temperature